OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/sortview.md

    ![A screenshot of the Page with 50 Rows Per Page selected.](/img/page50.png)

 3. You can directly enter any page number(within the range) to get the Rows of that page.
+Additionally, you can click inside the page number box and then use your keyboard up/down arrow keys to advance/reverse by 1 page.

    ![A screenshot of the page entry feature in the box.](/img/current-page.png)